dbos-inc/dbos-docs/docs/api-reference/configuration.md

 The configuration file must be valid [YAML](https://yaml.org/) conforming to the schema described below.

 ::::info
-You can use environment variables for configuration values by using the syntax `key: ${VALUE}`.
+You can use environment variables for configuration values through the syntax `key: ${VALUE}`.
 We strongly recommend using an environment variable for the database password field, as demonstrated below.
 ::::